 Lit up the world as I fell asleep."

-You're right, I wouldn't because the lyrics are nonsense!
+You're right, I wouldn't because the lyrics make no sense!

 The Plot

 This guy is imagining dancing fireflies - eloquently doing the Foxtrot - in the sky because nothing is "ever as it seems" when he's asleep (hence we called it dreaming like hundreds of years ago).
-They try to teach him how to dance and he receives thousands of hugs from the lightening bugs before they leave and he gets a bit misty eyed.
-Don't threat though because he's jarred - yes I mean put in a jar - some of his dreams.
+They try to teach him how to dance and he receives thousands of hugs from the lightening bugs before they leave and he gets all misty-eyed.
+Don't threat though because he's jarred - yes, I mean put in a jar - some of his dreams.

 It actually concerns me where the idea would even arise from.